A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Main results

-Second, in Section~\ref{Sfinal} we initiate the study of the \textit{characters} of ``higher order Verma modules''.
-These include parabolic Verma modules and the family $\mathbb{M}(\mathcal{H})$ above, for which we provide a BGG-type resolution and its Weyl character formula -- over any Kac--Moody $\mathfrak{g}$ -- in two ``dual'' settings:
+The second study we initiate is that of the \textit{characters} of ``higher order Verma modules''.
+These include parabolic Vermas and the family $\mathbb{M}(\mathcal{H})$ above, for which we provide BGG-type resolutions and Weyl character type formulas -- over Kac--Moody $\mathfrak{g}$ -- in { settings (1)--(4) elaborated below}:\qquad { The first two cases are when there are no edges between minimal holes -}

 (1)~for $\lambda$ with arbitrary integrable roots $J_\lambda$, and pairwise orthogonal minimal holes in $\mathcal{H}^{\min}$;

 (2)~for $\lambda$ with pairwise orthogonal integrable roots $J_\lambda$, and arbitrary minimal holes in $\mathcal{H}^{\min}$.